Brushes

 Eraser#

-The eraser tool automatically puts the selected brush into the correct mode (pixel or vector mode) based on the selected layer, so you can just pick a brush and start erasing immediately.
+The eraser tool automatically puts the selected brush into the correct brush mode (Pixel or Vector Shape) based on the selected layer, so you can just pick a brush and start erasing immediately.

 Smudge#